 As a Cheng Fellow, Laura is researching and documenting the types of trauma experienced by youth with the goal of raising awareness and identifying opportunities for additional support amongst youth-facing agencies and advocates.
 Laura is currently working to provide tools for youth that can give them the agency to address and overcome the effects of trauma, in addition to positively influencing public policies dealing with juvenile justice and child welfare.
 She is also collaborating with Attorney Lisa Thurau (CEO of Strategies for Youth) and Donata Martin (CEO of the Boys and Girls Clubs of Fitchburg, Leominster, and Gardner) to pilot a curriculum which teaches youth about trauma, its causes, effects, and coping mechanisms to safely deal with triggering situations.

-At Harvard College, Laura has served as a Case Manager for the youth homeless shelter Y2Y, on the community service board of Eleganza and as a violinist and board member of the Harvard Pops Orchestra.
+At Harvard College, Laura has served as a Case Manager for the youth homeless shelter Y2Y, the director of the community service board of Eleganza, a Peer Advising Fellow, and as a violinist and board member of the Harvard Pops Orchestra.
 Laura also works in the Naomi Pierce Lab under Dr. Lori Shapiro investigating plant diseases, insects and their microbiomes to combat crop failure, economic devastation, and food shortage.